A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Formal Algorithm

-At this point of the algorithm, it is convenient to slightly modify the frequencies $\vet{\omega}$ and $\vet{\Omega}\,$, so to include the terms which are linear with respect to the actions, do not depend on the angles and, then, can not be eliminated by our normalization procedure.
-More definitely, we define $\vet{\omega}^{(r)}$ and $\vet{\Omega}^{(r)}\,$, so that
+At this point of the algorithm, it is convenient to slightly modify the frequencies $\vet{\omega}^{(r-1)}$ and $\vet{\Omega}^{(r-1)}$, so to include the terms which are linear with respect to the actions and do not depend on the angles.
+Such terms can not be eliminated by our normalization procedure.
+More precisely, we define $\vet{\omega}^{(r)}$ and $\vet{\Omega}^{(r)}\,$, so that